bdjang/bdjang.github.io/README.md

 *You cannot apply styles just by importing; you must use `className={styles.className}` to apply styles.*

 10. Include `global.d.ts` in `tsconfig.json` file

+### Access to Art Feed

+The `corsOptions` object in [email-graffiti-collection-server](https://github.com/bdjang/email-graffiti-collection-server) specifies which domains have access to the Express.js server.